Minnygap Community Fund

 - Opportunities to become a Panel member are openly advertised when these arise, both locally and on this website, and are selected through a fair and transparent process.

 The Panel meets up to twice a year, in January and July.
-Minutes are available from the Community Fund Co-ordinator (please see details below).
+Minutes are available from the Community Funds Adviser (please see details below).

 More information on the award making process is available here